VissarionM/cloudsimExample/readme.md

 # Password protection for static pages
-Very simple password protection to static pages or whole websites with no server configuration required: you ca use Dropbox, Amazon S3 or any generic hosting service to host a private, password protected site.
+This simple HTML document helps you protecting static pages or whole websites with no server configuration required: you can now use Dropbox, Amazon S3 or any generic hosting service to host a private, password protected site.

-Check out the demo
-Password is: password
+This small project is a byproduct of my Tumbless blogging platform project.

-Setup
+# Setup
-Upload the index.html document to the root of your static hosting service.
+Upload the index.html document and the background image to your static hosting service.
 Load it up in your browser, enter the password of your choice It will show "wrong password", never mind.
 Copy the section of the URL after the # sign.
 Create a folder with that name next to the index.html file